kgilbert-cmu/DataCriming/README.md

 Now enters our backup model: the LASSO.
 Using the `glmnet` package, we trained a generalized linear model on the available data and tuned it to predict a multinomial set of very few obser- vations given a very large set of data.
-Whenever the random forest made a prediction where the “winning” classification was made without a majority of the total votes, we passed the observation to the LASSO model and instead reported the back-up prediction.
+Whenever the random forest made a prediction where the “winning" classification was made without a majority of the total votes, we passed the observation to the LASSO model and instead reported the back-up prediction.
 In training the LASSO model, we choose the regularization parameter that minimized our total error on the set of 55 known neighborhoods.
 Then, we would be able to leverage as many points as possible to predict a very